malinlarsson/courses/r_programming/1703/Exercises/ggplots.md

 # Do the Voronoi tesseleation
 voronoi <- deldir(coords)

-# Plot the map, shop density, shops as points and the tesselation lines.
+# Plot the map, shops density, shops as points and the tesselation lines.
 map <- ggmap(google.map)
 map +
 stat_density2d(data = coords,